BrianHicks/brianthicks.com/content/post/sets-balancing-rotation.md

 Getting all this in your head can be difficult.
 It helps me to visualize these things, when I can, so I wrote a little program to do that.
-As I said above, purple circles indicate empty sets.
+Purple circles indicate empty sets.
-Everything else *should* be fairly self-explanatory.
+Everything else is labelled.
+The "height balance" of a tree is the height of the right subtree minus the height of the left.
-Do note that everything you input is interpreted as a string, so `a` through `z` may work better than numbers if you want to try a large number of values.
+Do note that the program interprets all values as strings, so `a` through `z` may work better than numbers if you want to try a large number of values.

+Next week we'll apply these rotations automatically when we insert.
+See you then!

 ### Things to try: